jillianmaher/rpi-pixel-art-stu/step_5.md

 + Add this code inside the function to set the background colour of the pixel:

 ![screenshot](images/pixel-art-set-pixel-colour.png)

-Notice that `backgroundColor` uses the American spelling of 'colour'.

 At the moment this code doesn't have any effect.